joshuaisaact/Wooster-server/README.md

 ### Environment Variables

-You will need to create a `.env` file at the root of the project with the following environment variables:
+You will need to create a .env file at the root of the project with the following environment variables.
+Replace the placeholders with your actual credentials:

 ```bash